telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdfstreamwriter.md

 * **WriteAnnotations**: A boolean property indicating whether the annotations should be included in the exported document.

+* **StreamCompression**: Gets or sets the content stream compression type.
+Possible Values are:
+   - **None**: The content streams won't be encoded.
+   - **FlateDecode**:  Compresses data using the zlib/deflate compression method.

 > The XAML SDK repository on GitHub contains examples showing the capabilities of PdfStreamWriter:
 >
 > - The [PdfStreamWriterPerformance](https://github.com/telerik/document-processing-sdk/tree/master/PdfProcessing/PdfStreamWriterPerformance) sample shows the performance you can achieve using PdfStreamWriter